It’s that time of year again! The holidays are all about spending quality time with family and friends and feasting on delicious food.

 9. Fluffy Buttermilk Vegan Mashed Potatoes are so creamy, rich and full of fantastic flavor.
 These have a buttery taste and a subtle tang from the apple cider vinegar.
 They will become a staple in your home and a great side to any meal, especially the holidays.

 10. Vegan Scalloped Cauliflower is creamy, filling, comforting food without all the added saturated fat and bloated feeling!
 This vegan dish needs to be on your holiday list!

-11. Stuffed Acorn Squash – I made these recipe for a Food for Life class I was teaching, and it was a huge hit!
-One participant said they would be perfect for a upscale dinning restaurant.
-Not only beautiful and delicious, but very nutritious as well.
+11. Stuffed Acorn Squash – I made this recipe for a Food for Life class I was teaching, and it was a huge hit!
+One participant said they would be perfect for an upscale dining restaurant.
+Not only beautiful and delicious but very nutritious as well.

-13. Thanksgiving Stuffing – Crispy on the outside, soft on the inside, perfectly flavored and full off protein!
+13. Thanksgiving Stuffing – Crispy on the outside, soft on the inside, perfectly flavored and full of protein!
 This vegan Thanksgiving stuffing is a flavor bomb like no other!

 16. 911 Vegan Gravy is practically not a recipe, just a proportion of ingredients: 9 stands for 9 parts liquid, 1 stands for 1 part brown rice flour, and the other 1 stands for 1 teaspoon of seasoning (or 1 tablespoon if you’re really into seasonings.)
 This basic gravy is endlessly adaptable.
 The only limit is your imagination.

 17. Ultimate Raw Cookie Dough Chocolate Fudge Cake is just 8 ingredients (+ salt)!
 It will amaze you and your family.
 It is creamy, yet dairy-free and oil-free and full of chocolate richness, cookie dough bits and a nice texture from the coconut butter.